4GeeksAcademy/react-tutorial-exercises/exercises/03-render-with-functions/README.md

 ReactDOM.render(PrintHello(), myDiv);
 ```

-:mag_right: Important: The function `PrintHello` starts with a capital letter because we are going to converted into a [React Component](https://reactjs.org/docs/react-component.html) in the next exercise.
+> 🔎 Important: The function `PrintHello` starts with a capital letter because we are going to converted into a [React Component](https://reactjs.org/docs/react-component.html) in the next exercise.

-## :pencil: Instructions:
+## 📝 Instructions:

 1. Make the function `PrintHello` return `<h1>I Love React</h1>` instead of `<h1>Hello World</h1>`.